FAQ about Ebooks

 How do I put an ebook on my device?

-Most major ebook retailers now provide software that automatically transfers the ebooks they sell to today's most common reading devices via wifi.
+Most major ebook retailers now provide software that automatically transfers the ebooks they sell to today's most common reading devices via wifi (or with some devices, via a cellular mobile connection).
 This is convenient for readers, and for sellers it's advantageous because it encourages people to buy all their ebooks from the same store.
 But what if you don't have access to wifi, or have an older device that the automated systems don't support?
 Or if you want a book that's not offered by your favorite retailer?

 In that case, you can download the ebook manually and transfer it to your device using a USB cable.
 This process is known as sideloading.
 It used to be the standard means of getting ebooks before wifi became common, and it can still be used even for books obtained from retailers that offer automation, though they don't always publicize it.
 If they provided no download capability for sideloading, people temporarily or permanenty without wifi access couldn't get even the books they had already bought.